arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-amount-of-practice-is-provided/he-variables-which-determine-what-counts-as-sufficient-practice.md

 ---
+grand_parent: 'Classroom and context variables '
+great_grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "he variables which determine what counts as sufficient practice "
 nav_order: 1
-has_children: false
+parent: 'The amount of practice is provided '
+title: 'he variables which determine what counts as sufficient practice '
 ---
 # he variables which determine what counts as sufficient practice